ansys/pysystem-coupling/doc/source/contributing.rst

 Build documentation
 -------------------
-To build the PySystemCoupling documentation locally, the API classes must first have been generated as outlined above, because some of the documentation is extracted from these classes.
+To build the PySystemCoupling documentation locally, the API classes must first have been generated as outlined in :ref:`ref_generate_api`, because some of the documentation is extracted from these classes.
 Since multiple versions of the API classes can exist, it is necessary to set the environment variable ``PYSYC_DOC_BUILD_VERSION`` to tell the documentation build which version to use.
 This *must* be set -- there is no default in this case.
 This variable should be set to a string that has the same form as the ``<version>`` component